 Retinal detachment (RD)

 The retina is made up of two layers: an inner layer of light-sensitive 'seeing cells' (called rods and cones) and an outer layer of pigmented cells which nourish and support them.
 RD occurs when the inner layer of rods and cones is separated from the retinal pigment epithelium (RPE).
 Symptoms include flashing lights, 'floaters' and loss of vision.
 Retinal detachment is a medical emergency.
-See separate leaflet called Retinal Detachment.
+See the separate leaflet called Retinal Detachment.

 The macula is the small area of the retina at the back of your eye and responsible for your central vision.
 Age-related macular degeneration (AMD, or ARMD) is the most common cause of severe sight problems in the developed world.
 It causes a gradual loss of central vision.
 See the separate leaflet called Age-related Macular Degeneration.

 'Colour blindness' (colour vision deficiency)

 Colour vision deficiency means you are unable to see certain colours.
 It is usually an inherited (genetic) disorder and you have it from birth.
 Red-green colour vision deficiency is the most common form.
 The condition can be variable from mild to severe.
 Some patients have no colour vision at all (achromatopsia).
 See the separate leaflet called Colour Vision Deficiency (Colour Blindness).

 Retinitis pigmentosa is the term for several inherited diseases with a gradual deterioration of the light-sensitive cells of the retina.
 Symptoms often start in childhood with difficulty seeing in the dark.
-See separate leaflet called Visual Problems.
+See the separate leaflet called Visual Problems.

 Retinal dystrophies are a group of inherited disorders which result in changes to the retina, which may affect vision.
 See the separate leaflet called Visual Problems.

 Charles Bonnet syndrome (CBS)

 CBS affects people who have experienced a sharp decline in their vision.
 CBS involves visual hallucinations.
 These seem to occur as the brain stops receiving information from the retina and starts to replace it with information from our own memory stores.
 See the separate leaflet called Charles Bonnet Syndrome.